kodachi614/macropaw/BUILDING.md

 distribute the firmware to others, or if you want to make sure that the firmware is in a known-good state.

-## The Simple Way
+## Building The Firmware The Simple Way

-If all you want to do is tweak the MacroPaw code itself, and you don't need to either add support for a new kind of MacroPaw board or upgrade the version of KMK in use, just clone the `kodachi614/macropaw` repo and run `make` in it.
+If all you've done is to the MacroPaw code itself, and you don't need to either add support for a new kind of MacroPaw board or upgrade the version of KMK in use, just clone this `kodachi614/macropaw` repo and run `make` in it.
 This will build firmware for all supported boards and leave the resulting UF2 images in `macropaw-$boardID.uf2` files in the root of the repo.